fcms14/bitmex-api-php/README.md

 - [x] - getWalletHistory: Get your account wallet
 - [x] - createOrder: Create new order
 - [x] - cancelOpenOrders: Cancels a selected open order

-Front end in html, css and javascript

-The user can enter his api key, which will be stored in his browser's localStorage, to have access to his account data.

 To Do:
 - [ ] - Display Portfolio Balance; Unrealised PNL; Margin Balance;